 For Online Learning Students

 The iSchool's limited required residency format offers a unique opportunity for those who live outside the Syracuse area or who have schedules that don't allow them to attend campus-based courses.
-All distance students enrolled in a non-executive master's program begin their first year of study with a week-long residency on the Syracuse University campus in July.
-Although optional elective courses may have additional residency requirements, MSLIS students may choose to complete all remaining degree requirements online.
+All online master's students enrolled in a non-executive program begin their first year of study with a week-long residency on the Syracuse University campus in July.
+Although optional elective courses may have additional residency requirements, MS students may choose to complete all remaining degree requirements online.

 Complete the first four credits of their program